dolores1234/RepData_PeerAssessment1/PA1_template.md

 ##     interval     x
 ## 104      835 206.2
 ```
-The most active time of day is at 08:35AM.

 ## Imputing missing values

 The original data set contains missing values and is used to impute missing values.

 Missing values in the dataset may introduce a bias into the calculations or summaries of the data.
-To determine if there are missing values in the steps and date variables:
+There are 2304 missing (NA) values in steps and no missing (NA)
+values in date.

 ```r
 sum(is.na(activity$steps)) # number of missing values in steps